Centrus Energy

 Grant in 2018

-Gen4 Energy, originally established as Hyperion Power Generation Inc. in 2007, is focused on commercializing the Gen4 Module, an advanced mini nuclear reactor.
-Developed from intellectual property by scientists at Los Alamos National Laboratory, the Gen4 Module aims to address the demand for a compact and transportable power source that is safe, clean, sustainable, and cost-effective.
-The G4M reactor, designed by Gen4 Energy, offers a low-cost and efficient alternative to traditional large water reactors, enhancing the licensing processes for next-generation nuclear technologies.
-This small-scale reactor is particularly suited for applications in mining, oil and gas operations, large government facilities, and isolated communities, providing a reliable source of baseload power.
+Gen4 Energy, originally founded as Hyperion Power Generation Inc. in 2007, is a private company dedicated to commercializing the Gen4 Module, an advanced mini reactor technology.
+This reactor, developed from intellectual property by scientists at Los Alamos National Laboratory, addresses the need for a small, transportable power source that is safe, clean, sustainable, and cost-effective.
+The company's G4M reactor offers a low-cost, efficient alternative to traditional large water reactors, making it suitable for various applications, including mining and oil and gas operations, as well as providing reliable baseload power for large government facilities and isolated communities.
+Gen4 Energy aims to advance the licensing of next-generation nuclear technologies, contributing to a more sustainable energy future.

 General Atomics